microsoft/pxt-calliope/docs/projects/milky-monster/connect.md

 ## Duration: ~30 minutes

-You will need 2 @boardname@ for this part.
+You will need a second @boardname@ for this part.
 By using the radio, we can control the Milky Monster with another @boardname@.
 Download the code below to the @boardname@ that's on the Milky Monster and again to another "controller" @boardname@.
 Whenever button **A** is pressed, the Milky Monster will move one time.

 ```blocks